shawlu95/Beyond-LeetCode-SQL/Interview/11_Spotify_Similar_Friends/README.md

 # 11_Spotify_Similar_Friends

 > Write a query that identifies all the users that listened  to three of the same songs on Spotify, on the same day, as someone in their friend list.
 Assume we have the following table
-* Song: user_id, song_id, ts
+* Song: user_id, song, ts
 * User: user_id, friend_id

-This question is similar to the [last](https://github.com/shawlu95/Beyond-LeetCode-SQL/tree/master/Interview/10_Recommend_Friend) one.
+This question is similar to the [last](https://github.com/shawlu95/Beyond-LeetCode-SQL/tree/master/Interview/10_Spotify_Recommend_Friend) one.
 The difference is that we are examining users who are already friends.
 Instead of self-joining song table, we need a three-way-join on song-user-song tables.
 The key concepts to test are:
 * De-duplication with *DISTINCT*.
 * Join type: inner or outer join?
 * Aggregation: which columns to group by?